lucasvoncorvin/ASC-ODE/docs/example_mechsystems.md

 In a general structure (hanging chain, bridge, pendulum with a rigid bar, etc.), we have:

 - multiple masses with positions $x_i(t)$
-- fixes (immovable anchor points)
+- fixed points
 - springs connecting pairs of nodes
-- optional fixed-length **distance constraints**
+- optional fixed length distance constraints
-- a global gravity vector
+- a gravity vector

 All of these are stored inside: